SB 87 - Medi-Cal Eligibility Determination Process for Cases Discontinued From Foster Care

 • FFY MC is expiring

-• The FC EW must follow SB 87 steps and ensure that the child is placed on aid code 38 until there is a determination of continued eligibility or ineligibility.
+• The FC SSBS must follow SB 87 steps and ensure that the child is placed on aid code 38 until there is a determination of continued eligibility or ineligibility.

-• The FC EW must attempt to contact the former foster care youth at least 90 days before MC expires.
+• The FC SSBS must attempt to contact the former foster care youth at least 90 days before MC expires.

-• The FC EW must attempt to contact the foster parent provider, guardian, adoptive parent and/or Social Worker by phone for current address.
+• The FC SSBS must attempt to contact the foster parent provider, guardian, adoptive parent, and/or Social Worker by phone for the current address.

-• When the child’s whereabouts are unknown the FC EW must contact the SW/PO for the last known address.
+• When the child’s whereabouts are unknown, the FC SSBS must contact the SW/PO for the last known address.

 FC Clerical receives CEC RD Listing or

-Advised by the FC EW 90 days before the FFY MC will expire,
+Advised by the FC SSBS 90 days before the FFY MC will expire,

-Approaching the end of the CEC/FFY period forwards the following;
+Approaching the end of the CEC/FFY period, the following;

 • Notice of Language Services (GEN 1365),